 These Are the Rules You Have to Follow to Get Cast on ‘Fixer Upper’

-2. You have to be ‘outgoing, energetic, and fun’
+1. You had to be ‘outgoing, energetic, and fun’

 High Noon Entertainment’s casting call says potential Fixer Upper stars need to be “outgoing, energetic, and fun!”
 (Or at least able to seem that way on camera!)
 The most fun homeowners on Fixer Upper are those who keep up with Chip and Joanna, including Chip’s notorious sense of humor.
 If that sounds like you, you could be a great fit for the show!